wenjingwang/quokar/docs/index.md

 ## Part 3

 Finally, the third stage of this project implements the regression depth estimator.
-An estimator based on Rousseeuw & Hubert (1999) and Debruyne et al. (2008).
-The L1-quantile estimator used in linear quantile regression model is resistant to vertical outliers (observations that are outlying in y given x).
+An estimator based on Rousseeuw \& Hubert (1999) and Debruyne et al. (2008).
+The L1-quantile estimator used in linear quantile regression model is resistant to vertical outliers (observations that are outlying in $y$ given $x$).
 However, it can be heavily influenced by leverage points (observations outlying in x-space).
 Slightest amount of contamination can have a disastrous effect on the resulting estimates.

 L1-quantiles take less information in the residuals of the model into consideration.
 This estimator only depends on the sign of the residuals and not on the exact value of the response variable which may result in the unrobustness.
 The quantile regression depth estimator provides robust estimation.
 Based on the robust estimator of quantile regression model, we can easily detect observations outlying from others by comparing the observed value and fitted value.
-We provide `plot` method for `qrdepth` class object to visualize outliers in quantile regression based on depth estimator which is implement in function `plot.outlier.qrdepth`.
+We provide `plot` method for `qrdepth` class object to visualize outliers in quantile regression based on depth estimator which is implemented in function `plot.outlier.qrdepth`.

 To illustrate the different performance of L1-quantile estimator and quantile regression depth estimator, we provide the following data example: